northpolesec/santa/docs/deployment/migration.md

 ## Migration Steps

 ### 1. Configure System Extensions
+- (Optional) Add a Team ID Rule for North Pole Security's Team ID (ZMCG7MLDV9) to Google Santa
+  - Either add it as a [static rule](https://northpole.dev/deployment/configuration.html#static-rules), `santactl rule` or via your sync service
 - First, update your MDM configuration to allow both Google and NPS system extensions simultaneously.
 This dual-authorization is temporary but necessary for a seamless transition.